knamatame0729/GridWorld_QLearning/README.md

 # Questions
 ## 1) How hyperparameters (learning rate 𝛼, discount factor 𝛾, exploration schedule 𝜀 in case of online learning) affect learning

-- Both policy and Q value for reward -200 converge firster
+- Both policy and Q value for reward -200 converge faster

 ## 2) Does Q value converge first or the policy converge first?